-The first section of this chapter discusses a variety of methods and techniques for working with analog signals, called signal processing.
+The first section of this chapter discusses a variety of techniques for working with analog signals, called signal processing.
 These basic functions are combined to produce useful systems that become radios, instruments, audio recorders and so on.

-Subsequent sections of this chapter present several types of active components and circuits that can be used to manipulate analog signals.
-(An active electronic component is one that requires a power source to function, and is distinguished in this way from passive components such as resistors, capacitors and inductors that are described in the Electrical Fundamentals chapter.)
-The chapter concludes with a discussion of analog-digital conversion by which analog signals are converted into digital signals and vice versa
+Subsequent sections present several types of active components and circuits that can be used to manipulate analog signals.
+(An active electronic component is one that requires a power source to function; passive components such as resistors, capacitors and inductors are described in the Electrical Fundamentals chapter.)
+The chapter concludes with a discussion of analog-digital conversion by which analog signals are converted into digital signals and vice versa.